Why You Need a Camel Coat: 4 Great Ways to Style

 If there’s one part of your closet that you want to invest in, it’s a coat.
 Just like your favorite designer handbag, your coat is the item that is likely to give you the best cost-per-wear rate.

-If you’re looking for a coat that you can wear for years to come, this is the style to look out for.
+If you’re looking for a coat you can wear for years, this is the style to look out for.
 You can find a camel coat that works for every budget.
-We have an in-depth buying guide that offers a camel coat at every price point.
+Our in-depth buying guide offers a camel coat at every price point.

 Fearne Cotton wears a spot-printed skirt with a bell-sleeved coatFearne Cotton wears a spot-printed skirt with a bell-sleeved coat outside BBC Radio 1 in London, United Kingdom, on December 3, 2013 (Credit: WENN)